-- (g) The provision of an adequate reserve fund for expenses relating to operations, maintenance and renewal or replacement, if applicable. - (h) Any material economic, operational, or technological risks associated with the Project. - (i) Whether the Private Party has the available sources of funding or other financial resources that are necessary to carry out the Project. - (j) That the Private Party has sufficient staff with the necessary experience and qualifications to perform the construction activities and any operational, managerial, or technical services for the Project. - (k) For student life Projects (such as student housing or student parking), Tthe term of any lease agreement associated with a Facility shall not exceed forty (40) years, or the life expectancy of the Facility, and shall include consideration for eventual ownership of the Facility by the university or DSO.
+(g) The provision of an adequate reserve fund for expenses relating to operations, maintenance and renewal or replacement, if applicable.

+(h) Any material economic, operational, or technological risks associated with the Project.

+(i) Whether the Private Party has the available sources of funding or other financial resources that are necessary to carry out the Project.

+(j) That the Private Party has sufficient staff with the necessary experience and qualifications to perform the construction activities and any operational, managerial, or technical services for the Project.

+(k) The term of any lease agreement associated with a Facility shall not exceed forty (40) years, or the life expectancy of the Facility, and shall include consideration for eventual ownership of the Facility by the university or DSO.
 As a practical consideration, the university shall provide a summary of its ownership interests in the property, including if applicable, the remaining term on the lease from the state.
-In making the determination of the life expectancy of the fFacilityies, the standard fifty (50) year assumption found in section 1013.64 (1)(a), Florida Statutes, may be used, if the Facility is being constructed in conformity with university construction standards and codes.
-However, aAny lease term in excess of forty (40) years requires an analysis to demonstrate the benefits, including the additional cash flow distributions to the university, the DSO and the Private Party of the longer term period when compared to a 40 year term.
+In making the determination of the life expectancy of the facilities, the standard fifty (50) year assumption found in section 1013.64 (1)(a), Florida Statutes, may be used, if the Facility is being constructed in conformity with university construction standards and codes.
+Any lease term in excess of forty (40) years requires an analysis to demonstrate the benefits, including the additional cash flow distributions to the university, the DSO and the Private Party of the longer term period when compared to a 40 year term.
 The analysis shall also include a comparison of the return on investment and internal rate of return to the Private Party under a 40 year lease to the longer term.

-All other Projects require an analysis indicating that the lease term is reasonable based on industry norms; however, in no case may a lease exceed 99 years.
-As a practical consideration for all Projects, the university shall provide a summary of its ownership interests in the property, including if applicable, the remaining term on the lease from the state. - (l) The term of the debt should not exceed thirty (30) years, exclusive of the time required for construction of the Facility.
+(l) The term of the debt should not exceed thirty (30) years, exclusive of the time required for construction of the Facility.

-VII.
+VI.
 APPROVAL PROCESS AND REQUIRED INFORMATION